Choosing a .NET Console UI Library

 Build a CLI tool with prompts Best choice -- Yes (inline mode) --

-Build a multi-window app with overlapping windows No v2 beta only No Best choice
+Build a multi-window app with overlapping windows No Yes (v2 GA) No Best choice

-Drag, resize, minimize, maximize windows No v2 beta only No Built-in
+Drag, resize, minimize, maximize windows No Yes (v2 GA: move/resize/overlap) No Built-in

 Run independent async tasks per window No No No Built-in